AMOSOMNUM/Cpp-JsonDeserialiser/README.md

 Currently only support Qt Json Library and will support nlohmann soon.

 Headers only!
-So You just need to add subdirectory and setup include path in cmake and include the autogen file "json_deserialise.h".
+So You just need to add subdirectory and setup include path in cmake, then include autogen files "json_deserialise.*lib_name*.h", and "json_deserialise.h" for the default one(You should set this by setting *JSON_DESERIALISE_DEFAULT_JSON_LIBRARY* in cmake).
+Depending boost preprocessor library, please also add *boost_preprocessor/include* to your include path if your project does not config Boost.

 ## Basic Types